camunda/sap-odata-connector/README.md

 ```
 - source code formatting is done with `maven-spotless-plugin` upon build/compile

+- on PRs
+  - always bump the patch version first in `pom.xml`
+  - don't change major or minor, as they indicate the Camunda 8 release assocation

 ### OData sample backend

 There's a Node.js-based OData v2 + v4 backend located in `/cap-bookshop`.